February 8, 2017

-Nat Oppenheimer joined Silman in 1988 where he is now Executive Vice President.
+Nat Oppenheimer joined Silman in 1988; he now serves as its Executive Vice President.
 Founded in 1966, Silman has served as the structural engineering consultant on more than 21,000 projects.
 The firm values its collaborative working relationship with architects and focuses on structural engineering for both new construction and historic buildings.
 The firm has offices in New York, Washington, D.C., and Boston.

 Oppenheimer develops engineering systems to support new construction, renovations, and historic preservation and is Principal in Charge of much of the firm’s institutional work, which includes some of the most significant American cultural centers of the last decade.
 Recent projects include Grace Farms designed by SANAA in New Canaan, CT, the expansion and renovation of the Harvard Art Museums, and the Whitney Museum of American Art, both designed by Renzo Piano Building Workshop.
 For Cornell University, Oppenheimer worked with OMA to engineer the College for Architecture, Art and Planning’s Milstein Hall, which features a distinctive horizontal plate that cantilevers over one of the University’s main thoroughfares.
 Oppenheimer is currently working on the expansion of the Kennedy Center in Washington, D.C. by Steven Holl Architects.